CudaText-addons/cuda_hilite_vars/readme/readme.txt

 To open config-file, call menu item:
 "Options / Settings-plugins / Highlight Variables / Config".
+It creates config file settings/cuda_hilite_vars.ini, if it does not exist, and writes dummy ini-key there: _=_.
+This key _=_ is only to create the file.
+You need to make additional sections there in ini-file.
 Config file has sections - lexer names.
 Keys in sections:

 "begin"